MediaZest Plc - Director/PDMR Dealings

 Director/PDMR Dealings

-The Company received notification on 16 November 2018 that James Abdool, non-executive Director of the Company, had increased his shareholding in the Company following the purchase of a total of 10 million Ordinary Shares at an average price of 0.09125p per share.
-Details of the purchases are set out below:-
+The Company has received notification that on 19 November 2018 James Abdool, non-executive Director of the Company, increased his shareholding in the Company following the purchase of 515,152 Ordinary Shares at a price of 0.10p per share.

-Following these purchases, Mr Abdool is interested in 24,984,848 Ordinary Shares, representing approximately 1.94 per cent. of the current issued share capital of the Company.

-The Company also received notification on 16 November 2018 that Lance O'Neill, non-executive Chairman of the Company, had increased his shareholding in the Company following the purchase by his pension fund of 5 million Ordinary Shares at a price of 0.10p per share on 16 November 2018.

-Following this purchase, Mr O'Neill is interested in 36,972,667 Ordinary Shares, representing approximately 2.87 per cent. of the current issued share capital of the Company.
+Following this purchase, Mr Abdool is interested in 25,500,000 Ordinary Shares, representing approximately 1.98 per cent. of the current issued share capital of the Company.

 This announcement contains inside information for the purposes of the EU Market Abuse Regulation.